rikaahire/forecast-pumpdump/README.md

 Our Reddit posts with sentiment analysis can be found under `data/reddit_posts/post_sentiment`.

 ## Predict price movements
+Our ML models are located in Jupyter notebooks.
+Make sure the data file paths are correct before running any of the files.
 Run `src/ml_training/ml_models/logistic_regression.ipynb` to predict whether prices increase or decrease using our Logistic Regression classifier (Baseline).
 Run `src/ml_training/ml_models/random_forest.ipynb` for our Random Forest classifier.

 Run `src/ml_training/ml_models/CatBoostClassifier.ipynb` to predict prices using our CatBoostRegressor.